ARIS is an IB World School

 The entrance tests and the school report(s) inform the appropriate placement of new students and provide prospective teachers with a profile of the applicant's attainment in the relevant subject areas.
-The tests also function as a diagnostic instrument, highlighting anomalies and providing the basis of an Individual Educational Plan (IEP) compiled by the Special Educational Needs Coordinator.
+The tests also function as a diagnostic instrument, highlighting anomalies and providing the basis of an Individual Educational Plan (IEP) compiled by the Personalised Learning Coordinator.
 As the title indicates, the IEP is specific to the student.
 It directly addresses his or her academic needs, identifies ‘SMART' goals, appropriate teaching strategies to reach them, and a timeline for review.

 Admission to Secondary School Years IGCSE 1 & 2

 If after the commencement of the academic year an applicant is seeking admission to either Year 10 or 11, entrance tests are of necessity closely focused on the syllabus content of the desired courses.
 Because courses at IGCSE frequently involve optional content, perhaps unique syllabus choices and pedagogical interpretations made by individual teachers, there is much less flexibility in the admissions process, and transition from one school to another is potentially disruptive to the applicant's academic progress.
 The more time which has elapsed since the beginning of the IGCSE course, the more difficult it will be fully to meet the needs of the applicant.
 A lot of catch-up work may be required, or in extreme cases, a subject may need to be abandoned altogether.
 The ARIS Faculty can be relied upon to do their utmost to resolve such problems in the best interests of the student.